xl0418/Phydon/README.md

 1. The data frame has the same columns as mentioned above:

-- `gene_loc`: the directory of the annotated genomic data.
+- `gene_location`: the directory of the annotated genomic data.
 The annotated genomes should be named after genome names.
 For example, the ffn and gff files should be named as `user_genome1.ffn` and `user_genome1.gff`.

-- `accession_no`: the genome names.
+- `genome_name`: the genome names.
 For example, `user_genome1`.

 - `tmp`: **Optional**.
 This is used for gRodon predictions.
 If not provided, gRodon will not consider temperature in the predictions.